 Nowadays Stellenbosch offers to its visitors a great combination of beautiful wine estates, outdoor activities, fine restaurants, and breathtaking scenery.
 The town can be visited as a day trip from Cape Town, it’s only 50 km away.
-You can spend here a couple of days and visit Franschhoek as well or stop here on the way to the Garen Route.
+You can spend here a couple of days and explore more the Cape Winelands or stop here on the way to the Garen Route.

 Different ways to visit Stellenbosch from Cape Town